 - Products containing refined sugars

-- Dairy products such as milk, cheese and ice cream
+- Dairy products such as milk, cheese, and ice cream

-- Breads and other refined baked goods
+- Bread and other refined baked goods

 - Fried foods